jeffreya/Markdown-Templates/README.md

 # MarkDown Templates

 This repo contains template MD files for providing technical writers with the information they need for a new API.
-It contains the following files:
+You provide the following information in these files:
 - In API-intro you provide:
   - A description of the full API that focuses on the functionality the API provides within Wix (not how the Corvid dev or TPA will use it)
   - API Terminology